Azure/CanadaPubSecALZ/docs/gc-30-day-cloud-guardrails.md

 #### 4.1 Assign roles to approved GC stakeholders to enable enterprise visibility.
 Roles include billing reader, policy contributor/reader, security reader, and global reader.

 This consideration can be met by appropriately configuring your Azure AD instance.
 Specifically, by assigning the appropriate [RBAC roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).

 Role-related controls are implemented as listed in [ALZCPS Identity Management Policies](#alzcps-identity-management-policies).

 Relevant Links:
 - [Steps to assign an Azure role](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-steps)

 #### 4.2 Ensure that multi-factor authentication mechanism for enterprise monitoring accounts is enabled.

 This consideration can be met by appropriately configuring your Azure AD instance.
+Review the following tutorial: [Secure user sign-in events with Azure AD Multi-Factor Authentication](https://docs.microsoft.com/azure/active-directory/authentication/tutorial-enable-azure-mfa)

+[Azure AD Conditional Access](#azure-ad-conditional-access-azure-ad-p1-required) is a native solution that can help to meet this consideration.

 Relevant Links:
 - [Tutorial: Secure user sign-in events with Azure AD Multi-Factor Authentication](https://docs.microsoft.com/azure/active-directory/authentication/tutorial-enable-azure-mfa)